cormiertyshawn895/Retroactive/README.md

 ### 🧪 Limited experimental support on macOS Big Sur

 Retroactive has limited experimental support for unlocking Aperture and iTunes on macOS Big Sur.
-You may see graphical glitches, missing toolbar icons, and occasional crashes.
+You may see minor glitches.

 ---